 Music for FILM & TELEVISION

-John’s recent television credits include thematic music packages for ABC’s Good Morning America, 20/20, and Would You Fall For That?, as well as the original drama series Sequestered on the Crackle Network (Sony Pictures Television).
+John’s recent television credits include thematic music packages for ABC’s Good Morning America, 20/20, and Would You Fall For That?, as well as the score for the original drama series Sequestered on the Crackle Network (Sony Pictures Television).
 His music is widely featured in television shows on NBC, ABC, FOX, CBS, USA, TNT, TBS, MTV, E!
-Entertainment, The Discovery Channel, Bravo, Nat-Geo, and The Documentary Channel.
+Entertainment, The Discovery Channel, Bravo, Nat-Geo, and The Documentary Channel, as well as Netflix, Hulu, and Crackle.
 He previously composed for Ah2 Music in LA, which provides music for popular TV network series such as Celebrity Apprentice, Shark Tank, The Biggest Loser.
 He has written music for numerous national advertisement campaigns, including Hewlett-Packard, LG, Simmons, IBM, Pfizer, and Marriott.
 Additionally he worked with legendary TV composer Mike Post and served as a judge/advisor for the BMI Foundation Pete Carpenter Fellowship, as well as an advisor/instructor for the American Composers Orchestra’s “Film Music Factory” outreach program.

 Recent film music credits includes the score for the feature documentary A Polite Bribe, the score for Pandora’s Box (starring Joe Mantegna/Frances Fisher), additional music for the Warner Brothers Picture feature Mama’s Boy (starring Diane Keaton), the Main Theme and Score for the 3-Part feature documentary Dance School: Juilliard (The Documentary Channel/co-composer), and the theme music for Focus Earth (Discovery Channel/co-composer), among others.

 Music for the CONCERT STAGE